bhutanict/bhutanict/README.md

 I am a software developer & Data Engineer from Bhutan :bhutan:

-I am currenly working on Python Flask, Python FastAPI, Django framework to develop.
+I am currenly working on Python FastAPI, Django framework to develop.

 I have developed Budgeting, Accounting and Payment systems in my country.
 In addition to it, I had been working on Data Science field where I and my team had developed Data Warehouse, ETL/ELT and few Machine Learning projects.

-Previously, I had worked on .NET, .NET Core, Java and PHP frameworks using MS SQL, MariaDB, MySQL.
+Previously, I had worked on .NET, .NET Core, Java and Python (Flask, FastAPI) using MS SQL, MariaDB/MySQL, PostgreSQL.

 <!--
 **bhutanict/bhutanict** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.